arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Visitation is strictly by appointment.
 Contact the Center by calling (602) 926–3720 or sending an email.

 While divorce and marriage records may be searched through government sources and organizations, the availability of these documents cannot be guaranteed.
 This is also true of their availability through third-party websites and companies, as these entities are not government-sponsored; therefore, record availability may vary further.
-Also, note that marriage and divorce records are considered extremely private due to the information the records contain, and are often sealed.
-Hence, bearing in mind that these factors determine the availability of any type of marriage or divorce record.
+Also, note that marriage and divorce records are considered extremely private due to the information they contain, and are often sealed.
+Hence, bearing in mind that these factors determine the availability of any marriage or divorce record.

 Who Can Obtain Divorce Records in Arizona?